abcxys/VidarOnlineShop/workinglog.md

 ### The sequence order of creating product/product-attributes/container/inventory?

-### What database table should I create to manage the "back order" inventory?
+### What database table should I create to manage the "back salesOrder" inventory?

 ### March 22nd changes:
 #### Database design visio file changes: